-Looking ahead to 2018, IHS Markit predicts10 global GDP growth to expand to 3.4%.
+Looking ahead to 2018, IHS Markit predicts global GDP growth to expand to 3.4%.
 Among its components, economic growth in advanced economies is projected to rise to 2.4% driven by US tax reform.
-At the same time, in spite of the expected economic slowdown in Mainland China, Asian newly industrialized economies (ANIEs) and ASEAN-10 (Association of South East Asian Nations) economies,11 the average growth rate in emerging economies is forecast to increase to 4.9% on the back of an improving economic outlook in other emerging economies bolstered by a pickup in commodity prices (Chart 2.1).
+At the same time, in spite of the expected economic slowdown in Mainland China, Asian newly industrialized economies (ANIEs) and ASEAN-10 (Association of South East Asian Nations) economies, the average growth

+Chart 2.1 Global economic growth rates